atladev/loucospormantos/README.md

 # WordPress + WooCommerce - Loucos por Mantos
 www.loucospormantos.com.br

-This is an e-commerce template developed using the popular CMS WordPress and the WooCommerce e-commerce.
+This is an e-commerce developed using the popular CMS WordPress and the WooCommerce e-commerce.
 With its user-friendly interface and customizability, this solution is perfect for setting up an online store quickly and efficiently.

 <br />